Dimensional Memorandum

 5D (Φ) B₅ Gravity, vacuum energy, stabilization fields - Coherence depth (s-axis)

 Motion in 3D is displacement (Δx, Δy, Δz).
 When time is introduced, motion becomes propagation (Δx/Δt = c).
 With coherence depth s, motion becomes stabilization (∂Ψ/∂s = Φ).
-Thus, motion evolves geometrically:
+Thus, motion evolves geometrically.

 2.1 Each Orthogonal Extension Rescales Energy Density

-Adding an axis expands the available hypervolume by a factor of 10ⁿ (in frequency–energy space), causing a logarithmic drop in energy density per domain: ρ_E ∝ e^(−s/λₛ) This exponential scaling explains why quantum fields (Ψ) are intense yet small-scale, while gravitational fields (Φ) are weak but cosmic in extent.
-Physics changes because the geometry’s energy density gradient changes with dimensional curvature.
-Each extension introduces a new conservation law:
+Adding an axis expands the available volume by a factor of 10ⁿ (in frequency–energy space), causing a logarithmic drop in energy density per domain: ρ_E ∝ e^(−s/λₛ) This exponential scaling explains why quantum (Ψ) is intense yet small-scale, while gravitational fields (Φ) are weak but cosmic in extent.

 3D Newtonian mechanics (x, p) Momentum